 The brick building is a nationally designated important cultural property.
 Red Brick Local Museum (former Akita Bank Head Office)

-The former Akita Bank head office in Kawabata was used as a bank until 1969 (Showa 44), and has since been preserved and opened to the public as the Red Brick Local Museum
+The former Akita Bank headquarters in Kawabata was used as a bank until 1969, but has sincethe Akarenga Local History Museumbeen preserved and opened to the public as

-The exterior of the Red Brick Museum is based on the Renaissance style, with Oga stone used for the foundation, white porcelain tiles on the first floor, and red bricks on the second floor, creating a beautiful contrast between red and white.
-The interior incorporates a Baroque style, and each room, including the staircase, is luxuriously decorated with a different design.
-The building a nationally designated Important Cultural Property .
+The exterior of the Red Brick Museum is based on the Renaissance style, with Oga stone used for the foundation.
+The first floor is covered in white porcelain tiles, and the second floor is made of red brick, creating a beautiful contrast of red and white.
+The interior incorporates the Baroque style, and each room, including the staircase, is adorned with a different design, making it a magnificent and opulent space.
+The buildinga nationally designated important cultural property.

 The Red Brick Museum displays documents related to the building, traditional Akita crafts such as silver filigree and Yatsuhashi dolls, and works by Akita-born artists such as printmaker Katsuhira Tokushi